 Digital Collections is a portal to the Library’s growing number of digitizations.
-It is not easy to see what the collection includes, but there is, for example, a complete digitization of the Book of Kells (note that this can be a bit slow to load).
+It is not easy to see what the collection includes, given a very poorly designed search function, but there is, for example, a complete digitization of the Book of Kells (note that this can be a bit slow to load - be patient).

 Digitized Hebrew Manuscripts Catalogue : the National Library of Israel online catalogue now includes links to thousands of digitized Hebrew manuscripts from around the world.
 The announcement page I have linked here describes the scope of the project, and various ways of accessing the manuscripts.